Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Introduction

 which is mapped in the present formulation as

-As a result, we conclude that the inverse of the new scale factor, $ln^{-1}(\beta(t))$ represents a {\it scale factor in time!} In figure (\ref{fig}), we plot the $ln(\beta(t))$ scaling factor of the density of the universe.
+As a result, we conclude that the inverse of the new complex scale factor, i.e. $\ln[\beta(t)]$, represents a linear {\it scaling factor in time}, bringing to time a complex nature, with an imaginary component\footnote{As historically stated by~\citet{Minkowski1915}, in general relativity and by~\citet{Matsubara1955}, in statistical mechanics.}.

-In synthesis, the scale factor $ln^{-1}(\beta(t))$ is a dimensionless scalar complex time-dependent function and represents the relative expansion of the universe, relating the co-moving distances for an expanding universe with the distances at an arbitrary referential in spacetime.
+In figure (\ref{fig1}), we present a characteristic plot of the scaling factor in time $\ln[\beta(t)]$ of the branch cut universe.